-The County's Comprehensive Plan (the "Plan") was first adopted in 1959 and has been reviewed periodically, with the latest comprehensive revision adopted in April of 2010.
-The current Board of County Commissioners is re-examining the 2010 plan and has undertaken a process to amend the existing land use designations to restore some of the changes adopted in the
+The County's Comprehensive Plan (the "Plan") was first adopted in 1959 and has been reviewed periodically, with the latest revision adopted in April of 2010.

-2010 plan.
 The County has an active program for the review and update of its planning program and development regulations in order to assure their adequacy and timeliness for future growth.
-The County has adopted a planning process, which calls for the Countywide Plan to be reviewed and updated every six years.
+The County has adopted a planning process, which calls for the Plan to be reviewed and updated every six years.

 The Comprehensive Plan provides goals and policies for the County's future development as well as recommendations for land use, public services, highways, and utilities including schools, parks, libraries, water and sewer.
-The Plan is implemented through the County's zoning ordinance, which was last comprehensively updated in 2010.
+The Plan is implemented through the County's zoning ordinance, and was last comprehensively updated in 2010.
 The County maintains and annually updates a six-year Capital Program of public improvements related to development and service needs; semiannually updates a Master Water and Sewer Plan; and biennially updates a Solid Waste Plan.
-In December 1991, the County adopted an Adequate Public Facilities Ordinance (APFO) to coordinate the timing of development with the adequacy of public facilities such as schools, roads, and water and sewer.
+In December 1991, the County adopted an Adequate Public Facilities Ordinance (APFO) to coordinate the timing of development with the adequacy of public facilities such as schools, roads, and water/sewer.
 The APFO was recently updated with comprehensive amendments to the roads section completed in September 2011 and revisions to the schools section in July 2011.
 In July 1993, an impact fee was adopted to partially offset the capital costs of new school construction.
 The impact fee was expanded in January 2001 to include capital costs of library facilities and to provide for an annual adjustment to reflect the construction cost index.
 In July 2011 amendments to the schools APFO provided a construction fee option, which may generate additional funding for school construction projects.
 The County also has established an Agricultural Preservation Program, which provides for farmland preservation through voluntary farm districts as well as easement acquisitions.
 See "ECONOMIC AND DEMOGRAPHIC FACTORS - Agriculture".